 The problem with that is, if you actually look at the studies that they commissioned, you’ll discover that Celsius paid for them to take place.
 Obviously, Celsius commissioned them with marketing in mind.

-Further and more significantly than that, they studies don’t really prove anything about Celsius being great.
+Further and more significantly than that, the studies don’t really prove anything about Celsius being great.
 All they really prove is that caffeine itself is great.
-But, obviously Celsius isn’t the only product or brand that contains caffeine.
+But, obviously, Celsius isn’t the only product or brand that contains caffeine.

 Bottom line: drinking Celsius by itself won’t magically cause you to lose weight.
 It would be nice if the brand acknowledged that fact.